hashicorp/terraform-provider-local/website/docs/r/file.html.md

 * `filename` - (Required) The path of the file to create.

+* `file_permission` - (Optional) The permission to set for the created file.
+Expects an a string.
+The default value is `"0777"`.

+* `directory_permission` - (Optional) The permission to set for any directories created.
+Expects a string.
+The default value is `"0777"`.

 Any required parent directories will be created automatically, and any existing file with the given name will be overwritten.